Chakdaha: Area overview

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.
 All the four subdivisions are presented with maps on the same scale – the size of the maps vary as per the area of the subdivision.

 Police station

 Chadaha's police station has jurisdiction over the Chakdah municipal town and the Chakdaha CD Block.
 The total area covered by the police station is 351.19 km2, and the population covered is 458,834 (2001 census).

 Demographics

 In the 2011 census, Chakdaha Urban Agglomeration had a population of 132,855, out of which 67,135 were male, and 65,720 were female.
 The population of children aged 0–5 was 9,829.
 The effective literacy rate for those aged 7 and above was 90.95 per cent with male literacy being 93.96% and female literacy being 87.88%.

 The following municipality and census towns were part of Chakdaha Urban Agglomeration in 2011 census: Chakdaha (M), Parbbatipur (CT), Gopalpur (CT), Belgharia (CT), Punglia (CT) and Lalpur (P) (CT).

-Economy

-Singer Hat is the second largest vegetable market in this state.
-Both wholesale and retail businesses have developed there.
-The Economy of Chakdaha and its surrounding region is mostly based on the agriculture and clothing markets.
-Agriculture was once a major economic contributor, but Chakdaha's economy is now dominated by the service sector as well as the informal sector.
-Residents of this region work in Kolkata and the neighboring areas.
-The secondary sector of the economy is almost nonexistent, except for a few small-scale plastic factories.